Paula Deen: Food Network and other television

 Deen's relationship with Food Network began in 1999, when a friend introduced her to Gordon Elliott.
 Elliott took her through the city for a series of Doorknock Dinners episodes.
 Deen was invited to shoot a pilot named Afternoon Tea in early 2001.
 The network liked it, and eventually gave Deen her own show, Paula's Home Cooking, which premiered in November 2002.
 Paula's Home Cooking was originally taped in Millbrook, New York at Elliott's home, and later, recorded at Deen's own home in Savannah, Georgia.

 Deen presented two more Food Network shows, Paula's Party and Paula's Best Dishes.
 Paula's Party premiered on the Food Network in 2006 and Paula's Best Dishes debuted in June 2008.
 A televised biography of Deen was aired as an episode of the Food Network's Chefography program, in March 2006.

 On June 21, 2013, due to a controversy regarding Deen's admission that she had used racial slurs in a social media post, The Food Network announced they would not renew her contract.
 In March 2015, Deen launched the Paula Deen Channel on Roku.
 In September 2015, Deen was announced as one of the celebrities to compete on the 21st season of Dancing with the Stars.
 She was paired with professional dancer Louis van Amstel.
 The couple was eliminated in the sixth week of competition, finishing in 9th place overall.
 In October 2016, Deen launched a syndicated television show, Positively Paula.
 Deen also appears on the home shopping network ShopHQ selling a variety of merchandise including kitchen appliances and food products.

-On April 7, 2021, it was announced that Paula Deen is set to join Masterchef as a guest host for the 11th season premiering in June 2021.
-Deen, along with other well–known cooks, such as Emeril Lagasse, will join Gordon Ramsay to mentor 15 home cooks through a series of challenges.
+On April 7, 2021, it was announced that Paula Deen would join MasterChef as a guest host for the 11th season premiering in June 2021.
+Deen, along with other well-known cooks, such as Emeril Lagasse, joined Gordon Ramsay to mentor 15 home cooks through a series of challenges.

 Personal life

-In 2004, Deen married Michael Groover (born 1956), a tugboat captain in the Port of Savannah, Georgia.
+In 2004, Deen married Michael Groover (born December 1956), a tugboat captain in the Port of Savannah, Georgia.
 Deen has two children from a previous marriage, as does Groover.
 The wedding was featured in a Food Network show in 2004 and took place at Bethesda Academy in Savannah.

 Paula is a supporter of Bethesda Academy, and asked Old Savannah Tours to donate $1 to the organization for each ticket purchased for the Paula Deen Store ticket sale.